 Bogota has plenty of possibilities to get great cultural enrichment.
-Every day there are 35 to 45 cultural public and private events along with the city, from street theater, concerts, and workshops to art expositions and free exchanges events at cafes and bars.
+Every day there are 35 to 45 cultural public and private events along with the city, from street theater, concerts, and workshops to art expositions and free exchange events at cafes and bars.

 Here you will find a list of the activities that will help you learn Spanish and enjoy the culture at the same time.

 1. Free Dance Lessons:

 You can enjoy salsa, tango, and milonga free lessons every Sunday morning at Centro Cultural Gabriel García Márquez, in La Candelaria, in the center of the city.

 More info: Fondo de Cultura Económica

 2. Language exchange and international party:

-Gringo Tuesdays at bar La Villa, in Chicó, in the north of the city, is a language exchange and international party event that takes places every Tuesday from 5 pm to 3 am.
+Gringo Tuesdays at bar La Villa, in Chicó, in the north of the city, is a language exchange and international party event that takes place every Tuesday from 5 pm to 3 am.
 This is an excellent opportunity to meet local and foreign people, practice Spanish, and share experiences.

 More info: GringoTuesdays

 3.Party nights on a Chiva:

 If you want to know how “bogotanos rumbean”, you also can enjoy party nights on a “Chiva rumbera”, a traditional bus with no windows or chairs and that is exclusively designed to go dancing and drinking while you go all over the city.
 The Chiva finally arrives at La Calera, a natural and touristic zone northeast of the city with spectacular sightseeing and rumba zones.